aiforsec/RIT-DSCI-633-FDS/README.md

 There is no need to buy the book, and they're for reference only.
 The lecture slides links should cover all the material you need to do well in the class.
 I am open to feedback if you need more detailed content or a different course presentation format.

 **Grading**: Evaluation will be based on the following distribution.
-Grades will follow the RIT Grading Scale (Link TBD):
+Grades will follow the [RIT Grading Scale](https://www.se.rit.edu/resources/includes/LetterGrading.html):

 |Activity| % Distribution |
 |--|--|